 Reduce Your Water Usage and Hot Water Demand

 The easiest way to reduce your hot water expense is to use less hot water.
 There are some pretty easy ways to do this without sacrificing the civilized convenience of hot water which is good as I'm not an advocate of cold showers.
-Sometimes a leaky faucet can waste water, other times an od shower head is the culprit.
-Let's take a quick look at some easy ways to reduce hot water usage in your home.
+Sometimes a leaky faucet can waste water, other times an old showerhead is the culprit.
+Let's take a quick look at some easy ways to reduce hot water usage in your home:

 Leaking Water Heater

-Let's start with the obvious.
-If your water heater is leaking it needs to be replaced.
+Let's start with the obvious; if your water heater is leaking it needs to be replaced.
 You're not going to fix it.
-This tutorial will show you how to replace a water heater.

 Low Flow Shower Heads